 By John P. Walsh The first nonviolent civil rights campaign in the North led by the Southern Christian Leadership Conference (SCLC) started in Chicago, Illinois, on January 5, 1966—50 years ago this month.
 The multi-pronged campaign was Rev. Dr. Martin Luther King Jr.’s first major effort outside the South and the first following the Civil Rights […]

-At Christmas: On Kevin Costner’s “Field of Dreams”; the Christian Ashram and Hinduism; Christmas clothes; and, Child Hunger in the U.S.
+Christmas Essay: Kevin Costner’s “Field of Dreams”; Hinduism and the Christian Ashram Movement; Christmas clothes; Child Hunger in the U.S.

 Simon Vouet (1590-1649), Model for Altarpiece in St. Peter’s, Italy, Rome, 1625, oil on canvas 16 x 24 1/4 in.
 (40.64 x 61.6 cm).
 The Ciechanowiecki Collection, Gift of The Ahmanson Foundation, Los Angeles County Museum of Art.
 I. Kevin Costner’s Field of Dreams: “If you build it, he will come.”
 Field of Dreams is […]